The Concept of Evil

 The term evil is riddled with many conceptions.
-Often evil is referred to as a type of entity, or a particular substance, but on the other hand, it is also subjective; that which is a non-physical immorality.
-The question remains, is evil a thing or a non-thing?
-If everything that God created was good as written in Genesis 1, then God did not create evil.
+Often evil is referred to as a type of entity or a particular substance.
+On the other hand, it is also subjective, meaning a non-physical immorality.

 Can evil be a physical thing?